Ginkgo biloba 'Pendula'

 Somewhat of an anomaly by virtue of its name; actually more of a horizontally-arching character rather than typically weeping, can really spread quite wide, best reserved for larger properties and landscapes, use as a solitary for best effect

-Weeping Ginkgo has emerald green foliage throughout the season.
+Weeping Ginkgo is primarily valued in the landscape for its cascading habit of growth.
+It has emerald green deciduous foliage.
 The fan-shaped leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Weeping Ginkgo is an open deciduous tree with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.